jamesnocentini/ToDoLite-Server/README.md

 Pushing on the master branch of the GitHub repository will automatically trigger a build in Docker Hub and deploy it to Tutum.

+It can take a couple minutes for Docker Hub to build a new image.
+You can see the status [here](https://hub.docker.com/r/jamiltz/todolite-server/builds/).

 The public IP is `178.62.157.91`.
 The endpoint to replicate to is `http://178.62.157.91:8000/todos`.

 And to signup new users: